Zero-point energy: Quantum field theory and beyond

 Throughout the 1940s improvements in microwave technology made it possible to take more precise measurements of the shift of the levels of a hydrogen atom, now known as the Lamb shift, and measurement of the magnetic moment of the electron.
 Discrepancies between these experiments and Dirac's theory led to the idea of incorporating renormalisation into QED to deal with zero-point infinities.
 Renormalization was originally developed by Hans Kramers and also Victor Weisskopf (1936), and first successfully applied to calculate a finite value for the Lamb shift by Hans Bethe (1947).
 As per spontaneous emission, these effects can in part be understood with interactions with the zero-point field.
-But in light of renormalisation being able to remove some zero-point infinities from calculations, not all physicists were comfortable attributing zero-point energy any physical meaning, viewing it instead as a mathematical artifact that might one day be fully eliminated.
+But in light of renormalisation being able to remove some zero-point infinities from calculations, not all physicists were comfortable attributing zero-point energy any physical meaning, viewing it instead as a mathematical artifact that might one day be eliminated.
 In Wolfgang Pauli's 1945 Nobel lecture he made clear his opposition to the idea of zero-point energy stating "It is clear that this zero-point energy has no physical reality".

 In 1948 Hendrik Casimir showed that one consequence of the zero-point field is an attractive force between two uncharged, perfectly conducting parallel plates, the so-called Casimir effect.
-At the time, Casimir was studying the properties of "colloidal solutions".
+At the time, Casimir was studying the properties of colloidal solutions.
 These are viscous materials, such as paint and mayonnaise, that contain micron-sized particles in a liquid matrix.
 The properties of such solutions are determined by Van der Waals forces – short-range, attractive forces that exist between neutral atoms and molecules.
 One of Casimir's colleagues, Theo Overbeek, realized that the theory that was used at the time to explain Van der Waals forces, which had been developed by Fritz London in 1930, did not properly explain the experimental measurements on colloids.
 Overbeek therefore asked Casimir to investigate the problem.
 Working with Dirk Polder, Casimir discovered that the interaction between two neutral molecules could be correctly described only if the fact that light travels at a finite speed was taken into account.
 Soon afterwards after a conversation with Bohr about zero-point energy, Casimir noticed that this result could be interpreted in terms of vacuum fluctuations.
 He then asked himself what would happen if there were two mirrors – rather than two molecules – facing each other in a vacuum.
-It was this work that led to his famous prediction of an attractive force between reflecting plates.
-The work by Casimir and Polder opened up the way to a unified theory of Van der Waals and Casimir forces and a smooth continuum between the two phenomena.
+It was this work that led to his prediction of an attractive force between reflecting plates.
+The work by Casimir and Polder opened up the way to a unified theory of van der Waals and Casimir forces and a smooth continuum between the two phenomena.
 This was done by Lifshitz (1956) in the case of plane parallel dielectric plates.
-The generic name for both Van der Waals and Casimir forces is dispersion forces, because both of them are caused by dispersions of the operator of the dipole moment.
+The generic name for both van der Waals and Casimir forces is dispersion forces, because both of them are caused by dispersions of the operator of the dipole moment.
 The role of relativistic forces becomes dominant at orders of a hundred nanometers.